AtlasFn/atlas-issues/README.md

 # The AtlasFN Issues Repo

 The repo you are looking at is the Atlas Issues Repo.
 It exists as a public forum to gather users' feedback and discussions on bugs, missing features or desired enhancements.
-For questions on how to use Atlas, or any issues you are experiencing, see [How to find support](#how-to-find-support).
+For questions on how to use Atlas, or any issues you are experiencing, see [How to get support](#how-to-get-support).

 While you can use email to send bug reports or suggestions, I and the AtlasFN community prefer you use this public forum for the sake of transparency and efficiency.